Marlowe Language Guide¶

 Marlowe has six ways of building contracts.
 Five of these methods –

-Assert – build a complex contract from simpler contracts, and the fifth method,
+Assert – build a complex contract from simpler contracts, and the sixth method,

 Close, is a simple contract.
 At each step of execution, as well as returning a new state and continuation contract, it is possible that effects – payments – and warnings can also be generated.